chef/chef-web-docs/chef_master/source/server_replication.rst

       $ rpm -Uvh chef-sync-<version>.rpm

 #.
-On the primary Chef server, create the chef-sync.rb file in the ``/etc/chef-sync/`` directory, and then add the following setting:
+On the primary Chef Server, create the chef-sync.rb file in the ``/etc/chef-sync/`` directory, and then add the following setting:

    .. code-block:: ruby

       role :master

 #.
-On the primary Chef server, run the following command:
+On the primary Chef Server, run the following command:

    .. code-block:: bash

       $ chef-sync-ctl reconfigure

 #.
-On the primary Chef server, run the following command:
+On the primary Chef Server, run the following command:

    .. code-block:: bash

       $ chef-server-ctl reconfigure

 #.
-On the primary Chef server, run the following command:
+On the primary Chef Server, run the following command:

    .. code-block:: bash

       $ chef-sync-ctl prepare-org SOURCE_ORG_NAME

 #.
-For each replica Chef server, move the ``/etc/chef-sync/ec_sync_user.pem`` file from the primary Chef server to the ``/etc/chef-sync`` directory on the replica.
-(This file is created automatically on the primary Chef server.)
+For each replica Chef Server, move the ``/etc/chef-sync/ec_sync_user.pem`` file from the primary Chef Server to the ``/etc/chef-sync`` directory on the replica.
+(This file is created automatically on the primary Chef Server.)

 #.
-For each replica Chef server, create the chef-sync.rb file in the ``/etc/chef-sync/`` directory, and then add the following setting:
+For each replica Chef Server, create the chef-sync.rb file in the ``/etc/chef-sync/`` directory, and then add the following setting:

    .. code-block:: ruby